OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 *   For EDU users
 *   Contact us

-Privacy PolicyEffective as of December 30, 2019
+Privacy PolicyEffective as of June 24, 2020

 At Grammarly, we care about the privacy of your data and are committed to protecting it.
 This Privacy Policy explains what information we collect about you and why.
 We hope you will read it carefully.